SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 “Yes,” Pinkie said.

-Rarity led Pinkie to her work area and said, “Get on the stand and we can begin.”
+Rarity led Pinkie to her work area and said, “Get on the stand, and we can begin.”

 ***

-Pinkie got up on the stand so Rarity could do her work.
+Pinkie got up on the stand, so Rarity could do her work.
 Rarity floated over her red work glasses and placed them on her snout.

 *Why do you have to wear those while you work, you are too cute already*, Pinkie thought as she turned her head to hide her blush.

-“Pinkie, I need you to look at me so I can make this dress,” Rarity said.
+“Pinkie, I need you to look at me, so I can make this dress,” Rarity said.

 *Oh shoot, hopefully she doesn't notice*, Pinkie thought, reluctantly turning her head to face Rarity.